Budget-friendly Summer Activities

 Go Hiking

 Make sure the kids wear sturdy, lace-up shoes with socks.
 Long pants will help protect little legs from scratches, scrapes, and unwanted bites.
 A hat will help shade the face, but don’t use it as a substitute for SPF 50 or above sunscreen.
-Carrying along some mosquito repellent is a good idea, too.

 Go for a Bike Ride

 Kids love to ride bikes, and it is even more fun if mom or dad goes with them.
 If you don’t already own bikes, consider a bike rental shop or purchase some through a secondhand store or yard sale.
 Bicycles are a great investment because they are an excellent form of exercise and enjoyment for people of all ages.
-If there is nowhere near your house to ride, find a bike path at a park or nature preserve.
-Be sure to wear helmets and closed-toe shoes.
-Little riders might also require elbow pads.
-Be sure to slather on the sunscreen and carry bottled water for hydration during summer activities.

 Attend a festival or concert

 Many communities offer free outdoor concerts or movies during the summer months.
 Just bring a blanket or lawn chairs, some snacks, and plenty of water to stay hydrated.
 If you’re going to be out after dark, make sure you bring along mosquito repellent.
 Stop by your dollar store and pick up some glow sticks or glow necklaces to make it even more fun for the kids.
-Call your local college or library for help locating these events.

 Cool off in a pool or spray park